oscarlaf03/code-kata/katas/fraud_detector_challenge/README.md

 * var home = [119.0611119,35.35581513]

 ## My Solution
-I split the logic into several small functions grouped together for  the `FraudDetector` class
+I split the logic into several small functions grouped together inside the `FraudDetector` class

 ### Assumptions
 In spite of the data in "data.json" having a `date` attribute for each transaction with very different broad ranging from either 2016 or 2018 I assumed that `FraudDectecor` will receive each transaction for analysis in real time and assume a  time value of `datetime.datetime.now()`for the moment in which `FraudDetector` conducts its anlysis